anuj-k-s/springboot-interview/README.md

-# springboot-interview
+# Springboot Interview Questions
-This Repo contains all the major interview questions aksed for spring boot
+This Repo contains all the major interview questions being aksed for spring boot interview